I've Got My Own Album to Do

-I've Got My Own Album to Do is the first solo album by English rock musician Ronnie Wood, released in September 1974.
+I've Got My Own Album to Do is the first solo album by English rock musician Ronnie Wood (credited at the time as Ron Wood), released in September 1974.
 An all-star project recorded outside of his activities with the Faces, it reached number 27 on the UK's NME chart.
 The album title was thought to be a dig at Rod Stewart, who appeared to be more committed to his solo career than working with the Faces.
 Wood has said that the title originated from contributors such as George Harrison and Mick Jagger "nagging me to let them go home" and finish their own projects.
 The album was recorded at The Wick, Wood's house in Richmond, south-west London.

 During this period, Wood assisted Jagger in writing and recording the Rolling Stones' 1974 single "It's Only Rock 'n Roll", while Jagger reciprocated by helping Wood with his album's opening track, "I Can Feel the Fire".
 Keith Richards was another participant at the sessions, in addition to performing concerts in London with Wood to promote the release.
 Wood's collaboration with Harrison, "Far East Man", was re-recorded by Harrison and appeared on the former Beatle's Dark Horse album three months after the release of I've Got My Own Album to Do.
 Other musicians on the album include Wood's Faces bandmates Stewart and Ian McLagan, Mick Taylor of the Rolling Stones, keyboardist Jean Roussel and the all-American rhythm section of Willie Weeks and Andy Newmark.
 In addition, Pete Sears played bass and celeste, and Micky Waller (Wood and Stewart's former bandmate in the Jeff Beck Group) played drums on the track "Mystifies Me".

 The Faces worked "I Can Feel the Fire" and "Take a Look at the Guy" into their setlists for a 1974 UK tour and two US tours of 1975.
 "Sure the One You Need" was performed twice by the Rolling Stones during the first leg of their 1975 tour.
 Wood performed "I Can Feel the Fire", "Far East Man", "Mystifies Me" and "Am I Grooving You" in his solo shows between 1979 and 2012.